 UK law requires that all organisations that have waste oil must store and dispose of it in a safe and correct manner.
 By outsourcing your waste oil collection to an approved provider, you can ensure that your organisation is fully compliant with the relevant waste oil regulations.

-We can provide your organisation with oil storage containers, regular collections and safe disposal and recycling of your waste oil.
+We can provide your business with oil storage containers, regular waste collections and safe disposal and recycling of your waste oil.

 A few examples of the waste oil that we collect are: